Identity Orchestration Buyer’s Guide

 These three use cases are the key identity challenges faced by organizations today.
 Multi-cloud environments require consistent identities.
 Extending on-prem apps and identities to the cloud is also required so that users can securely access legacy applications.
 Modernization of identities includes the migration from legacy identity to modern identity systems.

 The solution to these challenges is to use a natively distributed architecture in an enterprise-ready way, with easy implementation and strong ROI.
-Strata’s Maverics PlatformTM solves these key areas of identity: managing multi-cloud identities, extending access to on-prem apps, and migrating legacy identity.
-To see how, please request your own demo at www.strata.io.
+Strata’s Maverics Platform™ solves these key areas of identity: managing multi-cloud identities, extending access to on-prem apps, and migrating legacy identity.
+To see how, please request your own demo at strata.io/demo.